My Journey Starting My Juice Bar

-From how to negotiate good lease terms, to building out the store in a way that looked good but didn’t cost me a fortune.
-To knowing how many staff members we needed and the list goes on and on.
+From how to negotiate good lease terms, to building out the store in a way that looked good–but didn’t cost me a fortune.–o knowing how many staff members we needed.
+The list goes on and on.

 It was a bumpy road the first year and I worked harder than I had ever worked in my life.
 I learned many lessons about what works and what simply does not.

 When we launched, I had not properly trained the staff.
 Truthfully at that time, I wouldn’t have known how to train them.

 When we had the truck it was me and my business partner and a handful of other people doing all the work.
 That being the case it was much easier to manage and we didn’t have the same issues we did with a business that was much smaller and doing a much smaller volume of business.

 When it came to running the store, there were a lot more moving parts that I had not foreseen, so this created a lot of initial stress.